-MUSH173 Class Voice 1 cr.
 Principles of voice placement and development, breathing, diction and production are practiced.
 Solo and duet repertoire are explored.
 This is designed as a beginner class for students with little or no experience.
 The course may be repeated for credit.

-MUSH183 Applied Private Music Lessons I 1 cr.
+MUS\H183 Applied Private Music Lessons I

-MUSH184 Applied Private Music Lessons II 2 cr.
+Applied Private Music Lessons II

 These courses provide for private vocal or instrumental lessons.
 Fees for lessons are in addition to regular tuition and arranged between student and the teacher, who must be approved by the Music Director.
 Applied lessons are intended for students with some musical experience or background.

-MUSH208 Introduction to Music Therapy 3cr
+MUS\H208 Introduction to Music Therapy

-Prerequisites: MUSH111 Fundamentals of Music with a grade of "C" or better, or permission of instructor.
+Prerequisites: MUS\H111 Fundamentals of Music with a grade of "C" or better, or permission of instructor.
 Introduction to Music Therapy provides a historical, theoretical, and clinical basis for defining and understanding music therapy and/or continuing its study.
 It is designed as a survey course to give historical background to the development of the profession, as well as basic understanding of techniques and populations now served by music therapists.
 Basic music proficiencies are helpful but not required for enrollment in this course.

-MUSH213 Music Theory III
+MUS\H213 Music Theory III

-Prerequisites: MUS H116 with a grade of "C" or better, or permission of instructor.
+Prerequisites: MUS \H116 with a grade of "C" or better, or permission of instructor.
 Music Theory III provides training and supervised practice of analyzing, performing, and composing music.
 Music Theory III is a continuation of Music Theory II and should be taken concurrently with Ear Training III.
 Secondary chords, altered 6th chords, chromatic harmony, and modulation are mastered.
 Song writing is pursued as a means of understanding harmonic rhythm, progressions, accompaniment patterns, and small form structure.
 Keyboard proficiency is included.